 Daniela sent the proof to the Inquiry Maths website.

-The method to deduce a formula can be generalised to arrays of other shapes - for example, equilateral triangle, rhombus, and hexagon.
+The method to deduce a formula for the number of sticks can be generalised to arrays of other shapes - for example, equilateral triangle, rhombus, and hexagon.
 (See mathematical notes 2.)

 Is there a formula for the number of gaps between the lines?
 Are there formulae for the different types of gaps?
 In a rectangle, there will '2-gaps' where two lines meet, '3-gaps' where three lines meet and '4-gaps' where four lines meet.